apeura/project-work-hangman/README.md

 # project-work-hangman
+Project Title
-Contains hangman game / course: 4A00EZ53 Python - Development 2023
+Contains hangman game / course: 4A00EZ53 Python - Development 2023.

-<h1>Project Title</h1>
-A little info about your project and/ or overview that explains what the project is about.
+For this project we've made a hangman game that stores highscores in the cloud.

 Author
-Firstname Lastname
+Peura Anni

 Screenshots
-Alt text
+#Alt text

 Tech/framework used
+Python
-What language is used, what external modules are used (if any).
+#What language is used, what external modules are used (if any).

 Installation and running
-Provide step by step series of examples and explanations about how to get a development env running.
+#Provide step by step series of examples and explanations about how to get a development env running.
 Example:

 # clone repo
 git clone reop